loeblsim/FlexCov/README.md

 - contains all raw data files necessary for the analysis

 **`/r-scripts`**
-- contains all r-scripts that cleans YouGov and OWID data
+- contains all r-scripts that clean YouGov and OWID data

 **`/do-files`**
 - contains all do-files analysis files necessary to perform data cleaning and analysis reported